dhess/mellon/mellon-web/README.md

 See [API.md](API.md) for detailed documentation on the REST service.

-Note that `mellon-server` does not provide an authentication mechanism!
-You should proxy `mellon-server` behind a secure HTTPS server such as Nginx.
+Note that the `mellon-web` server does not provide an authentication mechanism!
+You should proxy it behind a secure, authenticating HTTPS server such as Nginx.

 ## Example server